What Jobs to do in the Garden in May

 Naked Gardening Day

-Oh and before I forget to mention, Saturday May the 4th is National Naked Gardening Day, (no Star Wars jokes please) so you all need to make an important decision, are you going to join in and garden naked?
+Oh and before I forget to mention, the first Saturday in May is World Naked Gardening Day, so you all need to make an important decision, are you going to join in and garden naked?
 My recommendation if you are, is to stay well away from nettles, thorns or any prickly plants.
 Be very careful with secateurs too.

 Personally I don’t know why we can’t have naked gardening day in Summer when the weather at least is warmer, far too chilly for me to contemplate in May.